ulule/python-mangopay/docs/usage.rst

 Transfer refund
 ---------------

-Transfer money back to the wallet it came from (transfer refund):
+Transfer money back to the wallet where it came from (transfer refund)

 .. code-block:: python